L-Mirannda/MinitAutoSplitter/README.md

 Automatic Timer Start when you select yes on the new game screen.

 Automatic Splits whenever a item is picked up and after throw the broken sword down the toilet for the last split.
+Settings avaiable:
+  Filter items to split.
+  Add splits in coin pick up (Only 3 avaiable currently).
+  Add splits in heart pick up (Only 2 avaiable currently).
-Two more splits avaiable in the settings.
-(Activated by default.)
+  Two misc splits avaiable (Recommended only for Any% route).

-Currently optimize for actual Any % run, it works in others routes and categories but may present problems.
+Currently optimize for actual Any % route, it works in others routes and categories but may present problems.